MicrosoftDocs/appcenter-docs/docs/test-cloud/devices/ios.md

 ---
 title: iOS Devices Available
-description: Devices that you can run tests on in App Center
+description: iOS devices that you can run tests on in App Center
 keywords: test cloud
 author: priskorn
 ms.author: miprisk